Van ECK Associates Corp Acquires 45,617 Shares of Duke Realty Co. (NYSE:DRE)

-Van ECK Associates Corp grew its stake in shares of Duke Realty Co.
-(NYSE:DRE) by 75.7% in the second quarter, according to its most recent disclosure with the SEC.
-The fund owned 105,848 shares of the real estate investment trust’s stock after buying an additional 45,617 shares during the period.
-Van ECK Associates Corp’s holdings in Duke Realty were worth $5,012,000 as of its most recent filing with the SEC.
+Van ECK Associates Corp increased its holdings in Duke Realty Co.
+(NYSE:DRE) by 75.7% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 105,848 shares of the real estate investment trust’s stock after purchasing an additional 45,617 shares during the period.
+Van ECK Associates Corp’s holdings in Duke Realty were worth $5,012,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in the stock.
-CX Institutional lifted its position in Duke Realty by 56.1% in the second quarter.
-CX Institutional now owns 612 shares of the real estate investment trust’s stock worth $29,000 after purchasing an additional 220 shares during the period.
-E Fund Management Co.
-Ltd. acquired a new stake in Duke Realty during the first quarter valued at approximately $28,000.
-Bedel Financial Consulting Inc. grew its stake in shares of Duke Realty by 160.1% in the 2nd quarter.
-Bedel Financial Consulting Inc. now owns 822 shares of the real estate investment trust’s stock valued at $39,000 after purchasing an additional 506 shares during the period.
-Bbva USA bought a new position in shares of Duke Realty during the 2nd quarter worth approximately $41,000.
-Finally, Credit Agricole S A grew its position in Duke Realty by 160.2% in the second quarter.
-Credit Agricole S A now owns 1,025 shares of the real estate investment trust’s stock valued at $49,000 after acquiring an additional 631 shares during the period.
-Institutional investors and hedge funds own 96.39% of the company’s stock.
+A number of other institutional investors and hedge funds also recently bought and sold shares of the stock.
+Fifth Third Bancorp raised its position in shares of Duke Realty by 22.2% in the first quarter.
+Fifth Third Bancorp now owns 33,078 shares of the real estate investment trust’s stock valued at $1,387,000 after purchasing an additional 6,016 shares during the period.
+Handelsbanken Fonder AB grew its position in Duke Realty by 38.3% in the 2nd quarter.
+Handelsbanken Fonder AB now owns 141,380 shares of the real estate investment trust’s stock worth $6,694,000 after purchasing an additional 39,140 shares during the last quarter.
+PGGM Investments increased its holdings in shares of Duke Realty by 173.7% during the 2nd quarter.
+PGGM Investments now owns 274,575 shares of the real estate investment trust’s stock worth $13,001,000 after purchasing an additional 174,246 shares during the period.
+Natixis Advisors L.P. raised its position in shares of Duke Realty by 43.9% during the first quarter.
+Natixis Advisors L.P. now owns 69,883 shares of the real estate investment trust’s stock valued at $2,930,000 after buying an additional 21,324 shares during the last quarter.
+Finally, Gotham Asset Management LLC bought a new stake in shares of Duke Realty in the first quarter valued at about $833,000.
+Hedge funds and other institutional investors own 96.39% of the company’s stock.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, August 31st.
-Stockholders of record on Monday, August 16th were issued a $0.255 dividend.
-The ex-dividend date was Friday, August 13th.
-This represents a $1.02 dividend on an annualized basis and a dividend yield of 2.06%.
-Duke Realty’s dividend payout ratio (DPR) is 67.11%.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, August 31st.
+Shareholders of record on Monday, August 16th were paid a $0.255 dividend.
+This represents a $1.02 annualized dividend and a yield of 2.06%.
+The ex-dividend date of this dividend was Friday, August 13th.
+Duke Realty’s payout ratio is presently 67.11%.

+DRE has been the topic of a number of research reports.
+The Goldman Sachs Group boosted their price objective on Duke Realty from $50.00 to $55.00 and gave the company a “neutral” rating in a research report on Thursday.
+Truist Securities upped their target price on shares of Duke Realty from $52.00 to $55.00 and gave the company a “buy” rating in a research note on Monday, August 23rd.
+Barclays initiated coverage on Duke Realty in a research report on Wednesday, September 1st.
+They issued an “overweight” rating and a $57.00 price target on the stock.
+Robert W. Baird boosted their target price on shares of Duke Realty from $48.00 to $56.00 and gave the company an “outperform” rating in a research note on Monday, August 2nd.
+Finally, Royal Bank of Canada lifted their price target on shares of Duke Realty from $49.00 to $55.00 and gave the company a “sector perform” rating in a report on Tuesday, August 3rd.
+Four analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
+According to MarketBeat.com, Duke Realty has an average rating of “Buy” and a consensus price target of $52.46.

-In related news, Director Peter M. Scott III sold 8,000 shares of the business’s stock in a transaction on Thursday, September 2nd.
-The shares were sold at an average price of $53.41, for a total transaction of $427,280.00.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, EVP Peter D. Harrington sold 1,969 shares of the business’s stock in a transaction dated Wednesday, September 8th.
-The stock was sold at an average price of $53.44, for a total transaction of $105,223.36.
+In other news, EVP Peter D. Harrington sold 1,969 shares of the business’s stock in a transaction dated Wednesday, September 8th.
+The stock was sold at an average price of $53.44, for a total value of $105,223.36.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, Director Peter M. Scott III sold 8,000 shares of the firm’s stock in a transaction that occurred on Thursday, September 2nd.
+The stock was sold at an average price of $53.41, for a total transaction of $427,280.00.
 The disclosure for this sale can be found here.
-0.41% of the stock is owned by corporate insiders.
+Company insiders own 0.41% of the company’s stock.

-DRE has been the subject of several analyst reports.
-Truist Securities lifted their price target on shares of Duke Realty from $52.00 to $55.00 and gave the company a “buy” rating in a report on Monday, August 23rd.
-Mizuho reaffirmed a “buy” rating and issued a $50.00 price target on shares of Duke Realty in a report on Wednesday, July 14th.
-Royal Bank of Canada increased their price objective on shares of Duke Realty from $49.00 to $55.00 and gave the stock a “sector perform” rating in a report on Tuesday, August 3rd.
-Wells Fargo & Company boosted their target price on shares of Duke Realty from $52.00 to $55.00 and gave the stock an “overweight” rating in a research note on Monday, August 30th.
-Finally, Raymond James increased their price target on shares of Duke Realty from $53.00 to $55.00 and gave the company an “outperform” rating in a research note on Friday, July 30th.
-Four research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-According to data from MarketBeat, the stock currently has an average rating of “Buy” and a consensus target price of $52.46.

 Duke Realty Corp. operates as a real estate development company, which specializes in the ownership, management and development of industrial and medical office properties.
 It offers property and asset management, leasing, construction and other tenant related services.
 Its diversified portfolio of rental properties encompass various business houses such as government services, manufacturing, retailing, wholesale trade, distribution, healthcare and professional services.